CCMS-UCSD/GNPSDocumentation/docs/fileupload.md

 ![WinSCP_file_interface](img/uploader/WinSCP_file_interface.png)

+!!! important

+In case you experience slow file upload speed on the massive/gnps side (not your own internet upload speed), you can increase the number of paralel uploads through your FTP client.
+In WinSCP for exampel this can be doen by running uploads in background mode and icnrease the paralel uploads in the background preferences.

 ## Browser File Uploads

 To upload files to GNPS using the browser, you can use our web drag and drop uploader.